mdom/dategrep/README.md

     - %Y-%m-%dT%H:%M:%S%Z
     - now

-    All dates formats without date specifiers default to today.

-    Additional it's possible to express offsets against dates by using the special syntax _$date truncate ... add ..._, for example
+    A missing date defaults to today.
+Missing time components default to zero.

+    Relative dates can be expresses by truncating dates to the nearest multiple of a duration and by adding a duration.

+    A duration string is a signed numbers and a unit suffix, such as "300m", "-1h30m" or "2h45m".
+Valid time units are "s", "m", "h".

+    For example,

         --from "now truncate 1h add 17m" --to "now truncate 1h add 1h17m"

     would search entries from 16:17 to 17:17 if the current time was 17:30.

-- --end|--to DATESPEC
+- --end|--to DATE

-    Print all lines until DATESPEC exclusively.
+    Print all lines until DATE exclusively.
 Defaults to the current time.
-See _--start_ for a list of possible formats for DATESPEC.
+See _--start_ for a list of possible formats for DATE.

 - --last-minutes MINUTES